-Initiating proceedings: Any individual member of the University community, a recognized organization of the University, or the Dean of Student Development (or designee) acting for Millikin University may initiate student conduct proceedings by submitting a report, in writing, that details an alleged violation of the standards of conduct.
+Initiating proceedings: Any individual member of the University community, a recognized organization of the University, or the Dean of Campus Life (or designee) acting for Millikin University may initiate student conduct proceedings by submitting a report, in writing, that details an alleged violation of the standards of conduct.
 Student conduct proceedings are initiated by the student conduct officer sending a formal communication to the parties involved, letting the parties know a report has been filed and an investigation will commence.
 Proceedings related to non-academic violations may be initiated at any point during a student's career, which includes undergraduate and graduate careers.

 Right to be informed: Students suspected of conduct in opposition to the Millikin University Standards of Conduct will be informed of their University procedural rights by a University representative within 14 University operating days.

 During deliberations, the student conduct officer or board will determine whether it was more likely than not that a violation occurred.
 Neither clear and convincing evidence nor proof beyond a reasonable doubt is necessary to find a student or group responsible for conduct.

 Millikin University may elect to notify parents and/or legal guardians of a student’s conduct status when a student, under the age of 21, is found responsible for a violation of the University’s alcohol and/or drug policy or when any student is suspended or expelled from the University.

 Relationship with local, state, or federal authorities and law enforcement